 At other times, scientists just want to be able to compare a particle of a known size against a particle of an unknown size.

 To satisfy needs like these, NIST and NASA collaborated to make SRM 1961, also known as “space beads.”

-Microscopic in size, the space beads were made in the microgravity environment of the Space Shuttle Challenger during its maiden flight in April 1983.
+Microscopic in size, the space beads were made in the microgravity environment of the Space Shuttle Challenger during one of its missions in 1984.